alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 You might be able to convert an existing team into an SRE team.

-Be careful to avoid renaming a team from “Operations” to “SRE” without first applying SRE practices and principles!
+Be careful to avoid renaming a team from "Operations" to "SRE" without first applying SRE practices and principles!
 If your rebranding effort fails, your organization may be poisoned against the entire concept of SRE in the future.

 ### Storming

 Once assembled, the team needs to start working collaboratively: the team members need to work well with each other, and also with other teams.

-At Google, we’ve had success providing a regular forum for learning and discussing SRE practices and reflecting on how the team is performing.
+At Google, we've had success providing a regular forum for learning and discussing SRE practices and reflecting on how the team is performing.

 During this phase, encourage your new SRE team to stretch themselves.

-Your new SREs should be comfortable speaking out about SRE practices that don’t fit within your organization, and whether it’s worth making the change so they fit.
+Your new SREs should be comfortable speaking out about SRE practices that don't fit within your organization, and whether it's worth making the change so they fit.

 ### Risks and mitigations